{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Attractions are grouped by locations and have activities associated with them.

-Priorities: High (must have) - * * *
+Priorities: High (must have) - * * *, Medium (nice to have) - * *, Low (unlikely to have) - *

-Priority | As a … | I want to … | So that I can… |
+| Priority | As a … | I want to … | So that I can… |

-* * * | user | add an attraction | record information about an attraction |
+* * * | User | add a attraction | record information about an attraction |

-* * * | user | delete an attraction | remove unneeded / outdated information |
+* * * | User | delete a attraction | remove unneeded / outdated information |

-* * * | user | list attractions | locate details on that attraction without going through the entire list |
+* * * | User | list attractions | locate details on that attraction without going through the entire list |

-* * * | user | list all attractions | keep track of all attractions of interest |
+* * * | User | list all attractions | keep track of all attractions of interest |

-* * | user | Edit attraction details | correct an error, or to add new information about an existing entry |
+* * | User | edit attraction details | correct a error, or to add new information about an existing entry |

-* * | user | Filter attractions by distance | find the closest attraction to me |
+* * | User | filter attractions by distance | find the closest attraction to me |

-* * | user | Filter attractions | find attractions that fit my specifications |
+* * | User | filter attractions | find attractions that fit my specifications |

-* * | user | Add attraction to location | group attractions by location |
+* * | User | add attraction to location | group attractions by location |

-* * | user | compare locations | see which location better fits my needs |
+* * | User | compare locations | see which location better fits my needs |

-* | Financially aware user | Add cost (if applicable) | See the cost related to each attraction for planning |
+* | Financially aware user | add cost (if applicable) | see the cost related to each attraction for planning |

-* | Trip planner | Add opening hours | track when the location opens for future reference |
+* | Trip planner | add opening hours | track when the location opens for future reference |

-* | Trip planner | Edit opening hours | update opening hours on new information / errors |
+* | Trip planner | edit opening hours | update opening hours on new information / errors |

-* | Trip planner | Check opening hours | check if the attraction is open at the time of my intended visit |
+* | Trip planner | check opening hours | check if the attraction is open at the time of my intended visit |

-* | Trip planner | Add activities to attractions | record the associated activities of an attraction |
+* | Trip planner | add activities to attractions | record the associated activities of an attraction |

-* | Trip planner | Sort attractions by activities | Find available attractions for the activity to be planned |
+* | Trip planner | sort attractions by activities | find available attractions for the activities to be planned |

 * | Trip planner | create itinerary | plan a list of activities and attractions for the day, verified by opening hours |